manick02/manick02/README.md

-Currently Interested in Workflows and Simulation of Distributed Systems
+Interested about Distributed System, Workflows and Simulation of Distributed Systems

 <!--